 What are peak hours for the APS Time Advantage Plan?

-There are two different Time Advantage plans: the 9 a.m. - 9 p.m plan and the 7 p.m. - noon plan.
+There are two different Time Advantage plans: the noon to 7 p.m. plan and the 3 p.m. to 6 p.m. plan.
 These are both Monday through Friday plans with other hours and weekends being non-peak hours.
 These hours remain constant throughout the year.

 According to APS, if you use 60 percent or more of your electricity during off-peak hours, you can lower your bill through a Time Advantage plan.
 Your savings will increase as the percentage of electricity you use during these hours increases.
 After six months of being on the plan, APS can do a rate comparison analysis for you to see which rate plan saves you the most money.